1amsv/1amsv/README.md

 <!--
 **1amsv/1amsv** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. -->

-I'm a Pursuing Undergraduate Student in Computer Science Engineering (CSE) with passion for new technologies, and always learning to add new skills in my skill set.
+I'm a Graduate Computer Science Engineer with passion for new technologies, and always learning to add new skills in my skill set.
 I am a hardworking person but a believer in working smart.
 Always prepared to face any challenges in my life, and I see them as opportunities that give me a chance to